 How To Stop Birds From Digging Your Lawn?

-As we have already stated, birds can cause some serious damage to your lawn as they search for food.
+As we have already stated, birds can cause severe damage to your lawn as they search for food.
 If you are sure birds are causing the damage, it is best to stop them.
 One of the best and the most effective ways of keeping birds from damaging your lawn is to take away the underlying cause.

 By realizing they are after food growing inside the lawn and the soil, you can remove the cause.
 Reduce the number of grubs using Lawnbox grubout.
 Once the grubs have been removed, you also need to take other actions to ensure birds will not return.